- April 12, 2017

 - By Elyse Phillips

-It’s clear that Amazon is the vendor to beat in cloud computing.
+It’s clear that Amazon is the vendor to beat in cloud computing platforms.
 Less than ten years ago Amazon introduced the idea that companies could save both money and time by using Amazon’s cloud services rather than build out their own infrastructure.
 Amazon’s AWS services are now ubiquitous, with annual revenue topping $12 billion in 2016.

 Microsoft and Google were later entrants into the cloud market.
 Today’s MS Azure revenues are $2.5 billion, and Google’s “non-advertising” revenue – including Cloud, hardware, and Google Play – all total $3.4 billion.